-The document (https://www.ada.gov/regs2010/service_animal_qa.html) published by the Office of Civil Rights addresses two key points:
+The Service Animals FAQ document (ada.gov/resources/service-animals-faqs/) published by the Office of Civil Rights addresses two key points:

 - 1. The ADA does not require service animals to be professionally trained.
 People with disabilities have the right to train the dog themselves and are not required to use a professional service dog training program. - 2.
-HOWEVER, service-animals-in-training are not considered service animals.
+HOWEVER, service animals in training are not considered service animals.
 Under the ADA, the dog must already be trained before it can be taken into public places.
 Thus, until the training is complete, the service animal in training does not have the same protection and privileges as a fully trained service animal.
-Some State or local laws cover animals that are still in training.
+Some state or local laws cover animals that are still in training.

-The State of Texas does recognize Service Animals in Training to have access to the same areas as trained service animals as long as they are accompanied by an approved trainer.
-Grayson College requires the student provide documentation of their certification as the trainer from an approved organization.
-State of Texas Code Sec.121.003
+The State of Texas does recognize service animals in training to have access to the same areas as trained service animals as long as they are accompanied by an approved trainer.
+Grayson College requires the student to provide documentation of their certification as the trainer from an approved organization.
+State of Texas Code Sec.121.003 accommodations, but if the student wants to apply for services, he/she can do so.
+This Accessibility Services Verification Form, along with documentation certifying the student as an approved trainer (#2), will be kept on file in the Accessibility Services Office.